-I love the concept of owning just your essential items of clothing, which is also known as a capsule wardrobe.
-Capsule wardrobes are amazing because they are: a. simple, and b. merciful.
+I love the concept of owning just your essential items of clothing, which is also known as a capsule wardrobe – but not necessarily just for the reasons you may think.
+Sure, owning less makes things easier on us, but it also makes things easier for others.
+That’s because capsule wardrobes are: a. simple, and b. merciful.

 How are capsule wardrobes simple?
 They allow you to own less and to manage your items efficiently.
 They allow you to spend much less time picking out what you’re going to wear and much less time caring for your few items of clothing.